Structure-preserving finite-element approximations of the magnetic Euler-Poisson equations: Introduction

-For both, kinetic and fluid models, the problem is hard enough such that a few strong assumptions are usually made in order to make some analytical or computational progress.
+For both kinetic and fluid models, the problem is hard enough such that a few strong assumptions are usually made in order to make some analytical or computational progress.
 For instance, standard assumptions are that the $\textrm{B}$-field is perfectly perpendicular to the velocity field.
-Similarly, it is very common to assume that the $\textrm{E}$-field and/or the magnetic field $\textrm{B}$ are \emph{given}, rather than computed self-consistently from the evolution equations.
+Similarly, it is common to assume that the electric field $\textrm{E}$ and/or the magnetic field $\textrm{B}$ is \emph{given}, rather than computed self-consistently from the evolution equations.
 In this paper we assume that the magnetic field $\textrm{B}$ is given, but the electric field $\textrm{E}$ is computed self-consistently from the evolution equations.
 This allows, in particular, to focus on developing a computationally efficient time integration technique with mathematical guarantees of structure preservation.
 Some basic questions of practical interest are: What components of the system can be treated using explicit time integration, and what parts require the use of implicit methods?
 What structural properties need to be preserved?

-Our goal with the present publication is to develop a numerical method for the magnetic Euler-Poisson system that is (a) provably \emph{robust}, this is to say, it preserves relevant solution structure on the \emph{fully discrete} level, and (b) allows to solve linear subproblems efficiently without the need to resolve the very fast time scales of electrostatic plasma and cyclotron high frequency oscillations.
+Our goal with the present publication is to develop a semi-implicit numerical method for the magnetic Euler-Poisson system that (a) is provably \emph{robust}, meaning that it preserves relevant solution structure on the \emph{fully discrete} level, and (b) allows to solve linear subproblems efficiently without the need to resolve the fast time scales of high-frequency electrostatic plasma and cyclotron oscillations.
+We note that, at the time of this writing, the main approach explored for this problem has consisted of fully coupled and fully implicit schemes \cite{Crockatt2021, Crockatt2022, LaSpina2024}.